Results of the 2025 Singaporean general election: Commentary

-27 candidates forfeited their S$13,500 election deposits, surpassing the previous record set in 1972.
-Several opposition parties, including the National Solidarity Party (NSP), People's Power Party (PPP), and Singapore United Party (SUP), saw all their candidates lose their deposits.
-In Ang Mo Kio GRC, every opposition candidate forfeited their deposit, a first since Kebun Baru SMC in 1980.
-While neither of the two independents won a seat, both retained their deposits; Jeremy Tan’s 36.16% in Mountbatten was the strongest performance by an independent candidate since 1972.

 The PAP retained its supermajority, winning 87 out of 97 seats and improving its popular vote share by 4.34 percentage points to 65.57%, reversing its decline from the 2020 election.
-The Workers' Party (WP) held all 10 of its seats, increased its majority in Sengkang GRC and Hougang SMC, and qualified for two Non-constituency Member of Parliament (NCMP) seats.
-Although the WP's contested vote share dipped slightly by 0.45%, its overall popular vote rose to 14.99%, and it won the popular vote in constituencies contested against the PAP for a second consecutive general election, at 50.04%.
+The Workers' Party (WP) held all 10 of its seats, increased its majority in Sengkang GRC and Hougang SMC, and qualified for two seats reserved for non-constituency Members of Parliament (NCMPs).
+Although the WP's contested vote share dipped slightly by 0.45%, its overall popular vote rose to 14.99%, and it won the contested popular vote for a second consecutive general election, at 50.04%.

 Other opposition parties underperformed.
 The Progress Singapore Party (PSP), which held two NCMP seats after 2020, failed to enter Parliament and became extra-parliamentary.
-No opposition party outside the WP crossed the 5% national vote share threshold.
-The NSP had its worst performance since 1988, with only 1.19% of valid votes in the constituencies it contested and 0.13% of the overall popular vote.
-Its 0.18% result in Tampines GRC marked the lowest vote share by any opposition party or independent candidate in post-independence Singapore.
+No opposition parties outside the WP crossed the 5% national vote share threshold, and while neither of the two independents won a seat, both retained their deposits; Jeremy Tan's 36.16% in Mountbatten was the strongest performance by an independent candidate since 1972.

+A total of 27 candidates forfeited their $13,500 election deposits, surpassing the previous record (22) set in 1972.
+Several opposition parties, including the National Solidarity Party (NSP), People's Power Party (PPP), and Singapore United Party (SUP), saw all their candidates lose their deposits, including two opposing teams in both Ang Mo Kio GRC and Tampines GRC; in Ang Mo Kio, it also marked the first time since 1980 where every opponent in multi-cornered contests had forfeited their deposits; (Note: The last time where every opposing candidates had their deposits forfeited in a multi-cornered contest was 1980, in the case, Kebun Baru and Tanjong Pagar both saw both opponents losing their deposits.) in Tampines, two of the three opposing teams, the PPP's 0.43% and NSP's 0.18%, had marked the lowest vote share by any opposition party or independent candidate in post-independence Singapore, and the record-low in any elections since 1955, both surpassing Chua Kim Watt's score of 0.55%.
+(Note: The previous record for the lowest scoring score in post-independence Singapore was 0.57%, which was set by Singapore Democratic Alliance candidate Desmond Lim during the 2013 Punggol East by-election.)
+Furthermore, the NSP garnering only 1.19% of valid votes in the constituencies it contested which was also record-low for any election in post-independence Singapore.